roseperrone/video-object-detection/README.md

 #### Why not use unmodified neural nets already trained on the ImageNet ILSVRC 2012 dataset?

 The 1000 classes in the dataset does not contain eggs, or an analog.
 I tried classification using such an unmodified net, and the results weren't useful.
+I am, however, finetuning a couple of these pretrained nets.